zupzup/blog/ml-in-go-logreg/post.md

     (float64(cm.positive) + float64(cm.negative))
 ```

 Now that we are able to evaluate our model on the test data, we could actually try to tinker with the values to increase our accuracy even further.
 In practice, we would do this automated of course, testing different ranges of values for each relevant parameter, until we found the best ones.
-This also could be completely parallelized.
+This step could also be parallelized quite easily.

-A very naive implementation without parallelization, which trys different values for the decision boundary could look like this:
+A very naive implementation without parallelization which tries different values for the decision boundary could look like this:

 ```go
 var maxAccuracy float64